MoleMan1024/audiowagon/docs/developers.markdown

 ### Releasing

-Right now "Internal Testing" is not supported for apps using AAOS features, so each release you create for the app needs to go through Google's review process.
+Right now "Internal Testing" is not supported for apps using AAOS features, so each release you create for the app needs to go through Google's review process (2023-06-01 UPDATE: internal test tracks are supported meanwhile).
 Initially this can take a week, later it should go down to a couple of hours for each release you make.
 Also note that any larger change you make (e.g. change country availability of the app) will also trigger Google's review process.

 - In Closed testing, switch category in top right to *Automotive OS only* and create a closed test track (NOTE: closed tests were giving me trouble at some point, the app was not visible in the car for some days.
 Also note that "Open